WHAT IS POSTPARTUM DEPRESSION? CAUSES, SYMPTOMS, AND TREATMENT

 What Is Postpartum Depression?

-It is simply a mental health disorder that affects women after giving birth.
+It is a mental health disorder that affects women after giving birth.
 Postpartum depression is mainly characterized by anxiety, tiredness, and sadness for an extended period.
 Although, in some cases, it usually starts during pregnancy (perinatal) and continues till after delivery.
 Some extreme cases have shown that the symptoms can persist even after a year has passed.

-Different Types of Postpartum Depression
+Other Types of Postpartum Mood Disorders

 There are other types of mood disorders that occur postpartum and should not be confused with postpartum depression; they are: